-- Back up your files regularly and keep a recent backup off-line and preferably off-site.
+- Backup your files regularly, keep a recent backup off-line and another copy preferably off-site.

 There are several quick and easy ways to back up your data, from NAS drives (our top recommendation), to cloud, external hard drive or the least preferable option, a USB key.
 To read more about backing up your data, click here.